Anti-vaccine protest in Canada spurs outrage | Politics

 Ottawa Police Chief Peter Sloly said several investigations are underway and a tip line for hate crimes, threats and assaults related to the demonstration has been set up.
 Sloly said one person had been arrested in connection with the protest.

-Tim Abray, a PhD candidate, said he was assaulted by “so-called freedom fighters” while taking pictures of the protest in his neighbourhood.
+Tim Abray, a PhD candidate, said he was assaulted by “so-called freedom fighters” while taking pictures of the protest in his neighborhood.

-Some of the truckers were protesting a rule that took effect Jan 15 requiring those entering Canada to be fully immunised against the coronavirus.
-The US has imposed the same requirement on incoming truck drivers, so it would make little difference if Canada lifted its rule.
+The Canadian Trucking Alliance has estimated that 85% of truckers in Canada are vaccinated.
+Meanwhile, police on Tuesday moved to end a protest convoy of trucks and other vehicles that had been blocking a major U.S. border crossing in Coutts, Alberta, since Saturday.
+Sam Chahal, a vaccinated trucker, said a cross-border trip that normally takes two to three hours could take two days if it doesn't end.

-Some opposition Conservative lawmakers attended the protest, and Conservative Party leader Erin O'Toole, who is facing a revolt among his lawmakers, met with some of the truckers.
+Some opposition Conservative lawmakers attended the protest in Ottawa, and Conservative Party leader Erin O'Toole, who is facing a revolt among his lawmakers, met with some of the truckers.

-Phil Haggart, a counter-protester, said he was there to show that there are voices in favour of public health measures.
+Phil Haggart, a counter-protester, said he was there to show that there are voices in favor of public health measures.

-“Masks are important, vaccines are important, and mandates are important only because we need them to stay alive and not fill our hospitals up,” he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)